-D. DESCRIBE, IF

-POSSIBLE, THE

-EXPECTED

-COSTEFFECTIVENESS

-OF THE

-PROJECT:

-EA NIP Update implementation will be supported by the currently existing capacities and expertise in Nepal put in place during the initial NIP development with support from UNIDO as the GEF Implementing Agency.
-Cost-effectiveness will be achieved through fully utilizing the infrastructures and human resources available at the.
-Ministry of Environment, Science and Technology.
+D. DESCRIBE, IF POSSIBLE, THE EXPECTED COST-EFFECTIVENESS OF THE PROJECT: EA NIP Update implementation will be supported by the currently existing capacities and expertise in the Lao People's Democratic Republic (Lao PDR) put in place during the initial NIP development with support from UNIDO as the GEF Implementing Agency.
+To ensure cost-effectiveness, infrastructures and human resources at the Ministry of Natural Resources and Environment (MoNRE) and abroad will be wisely utilized.
 The involvement of International Experts has been limited to only absolute essential tasks, comprising a total of 5 weeks over the 12 months project duration.
-Nonetheless, preference will still be given to National Experts if suitably qualified candidates are identified and available.
-This will foster an increase in local and national capacity to mange POPs chemicals and will contribute to the cost-effectiveness of the project through reduced consultancy fees and travel expenses.
-The UNIDO project manager will ensure that only essential international travel is undertaken and that where possible videoconferencing/Skype conference calls and UNIDO's regional presence and support through the UNIDO project manager in the India office, will be deployed to support various outputs of the project.
-For essential travel, the UNIDO project manager will endeavor to maximize resources allocated to international travel by opting for cheaper airlines and travelling during low season.
+Nonetheless, preference will still be given to National Experts of the Lao PDR if suitably qualified candidates are identified and available.
+This will foster an increase in local and national capacity to manage POPs chemicals and will contribute to the cost-effectiveness of the project through reduced consultancy fees and travel expenses.
+The lesser need for international experts reduces the labor and project travel costs to and within Lao PDR.